amp-up-io/qti3-item-player/README.md

 The QTI3 Item Player 2022 development roadmap includes all features and capabilities included in QTI 3 Delivery System Level 1 and Level 2 conformance.

-- [x] Support for the 10 Standard Color Combinations
+- [x] Support for the 14 Standard Color Combinations/Themes
 - [x] Support for Template Processing and all Template Rules
 - [x] Support for Template Math Variables
 - [x] Support for Response Processing and all Response Processing Rules